-SMIITH.-The distinction and honors of the state, and the exercise of power.
+Smilth.-The distinction and honors of the

-Col.-Will that be movive enough without money?
+Col.-Will that be motive enough without money?

-SMITH.-That is a funny question for a collegian.
+SMITH. - That is a funny question for a collegian.
 Is there any community on earth where emulation for distinction is more intense than in a university, and is there anywhere it is more wholly unaffected by money considerations?